Topics on this page

 General checks

-- Verify the attribute statements are valid and have been mapped correctly in Cloud One.
+• Verify the attribute statements are valid and have been mapped correctly in Trend Cloud One.

-Ensure your user and/or group is assigned to the application you created.
+Ensure that your user or group is assigned to the application you created.

 Certificate expiration